How Do Lighters Work?

 The modern lighter doesn’t store hydrogen, but butane.
 It initially stored naphtha, until we realized that butane produces a more controlled flame and exudes the least amount of unpleasant odor.
 Butane in a lighter is pressurized and stored, which causes it to exist as a liquid.
 When depressurized, the liquid will immediately vaporize to form gaseous butane.
 The gaseous butane, being flammable, will catch fire even when incited by the slightest of sparks.

-When you “click” such a lighter, the piezoelectric material deforms and bears a current.
-Above the valve through which the butane exits, two separated wires produce between them what is called a voltaic arc, an electric discharge or plasma, like the thorns of current surrounding Thor.
-This discharge, like a spark, will ignite the depressurized gas and produce a candle-like flame.
+When you “click” such a lighter, the piezoelectric material deforms and generates a high voltage.
+Above the valve through which the butane exits, two separated wires produce between them an electric arc — a small but intense electrical discharge — that ignites the gas.
+The result is a clean, candle-like flame.

 The invention of an igniter is regarded to be as crucial to the progress of our civilization as the invention of the wheel, perhaps, even more important.
 Without fire, cooking food would have been impossible, without which we would have been unable to kill its harmful germs and leverage its nutrients.
 It’s no wonder that Stephen Fry believes the lighter to be our greatest gadget.
 It allowed us to summon a member of the pantheon, at our whim, or as Fry said, with merely “the flick of our fingers.”